 - Anything else you think is important for your case

-If you suspect the other driver doesn’t have car insurance—or if they are acting nervous, shifty, or weird in any way—you might also take a picture or video of them, their vehicle, and their license plate.
-If they decide to make a run for it and leave the scene, you will at least have photographic evidence of their identity.
+If you suspect the other driver doesn’t have car insurance or is acting shifty, you might also take a picture or video of them, their vehicle, and their license plate.

 Exchange Information